-In-Person Labs — to be completed in-person on May 28, 2023 at various set locations: Vaughan, ON / Perth, ON / Calgary, AB / Edmonton, AB / Abbotsford, BC / Kelowna, BC / Saskatoon, SK / Paradise, NL / Rothesay, NB.
+In-Person Labs - to be completed in-person on May 26, 2024 at various set locations: Vaughan, ON / Westmount, QC / Paradise, NL (more locations to be announced).
 Attendance of both sessions (lecture and practical) is mandatory.

 Through completion of this course, participants will:

 - Acquire knowledge of anatomy and physiology of micturition, as well as pertinent pathologies for the different types of incontinence (stress, urge, mixed)

 - Acquire knowledge of the different types of pelvic organ prolapse (cystocele, rectocele, uterine/vaginal vault prolapse)

 - Acquire knowledge of the urodynamic and urological investigation procedures, as well as medical and surgical treatments for urinary incontinence

-- Perform an evaluation of the pelvic floor rectally and vaginally
+- Perform an evaluation of the pelvic floor vaginally and rectally

-- Establish and perform a treatment plan and its progression for incontinence and pelvic organ prolapse
+- Establish and perform a treatment plan and its progression for the management of incontinence and pelvic organ prolapse

 Audience: This course is open to physiotherapists, physiotherapy students, naturopathic doctors, naturopathic students, registered nurses, midwives and medical doctors.
 Labs include internal palpation.